telerik/maui-docs/controls/combobox/databinding.md

 # Data Binding in .NET MAUI ComboBox

 - `ItemsSource`(`IEnumerable`)&mdash;Defines the collection of the items that will populate the control with data.
-- `DisplayMemberPath`(`string`)&mdash;Defines the name of the property which will be visualized inside the dropdown list.
+- `DisplayMemberPath`(`string`)&mdash;Defines the name of the property which will be visualized inside the drop-down list.

 > If DisplayMemberPath is not set the “ToString” implementation of the business object will be visualized.
 The DisplayMemberPath is a property that helps the developers to visualize an exact property from the business object they are bound to.